 The whole Cascade Lakes Highway is dotted with high-mountain lakes that stay refreshingly cold even on the hottest summer days.
 Sparks Lake is beloved for its stunning mountain backdrop.
 Elk Lake has a more social beach scene.
 Devils Lake is tiny but alpine-clear and shockingly cold.
 Pick your vibe and plunge accordingly.

 Local tip: Late summer is ideal.
 The water is still cold, but snowmelt has slowed and access is easier.
-Many of these spots are best reached in the morning, before the wind picks up.
+Many of these spots are best reached in the morning before the wind picks up.

-Blue Pool (Tamolitch Pool) – For Experts Only
+Blue Pool (Tamolitch Pool) – !!For Experts Only!!

 This spot is not for the faint of heart.
-Access requires a ~4.2-mile hike, and entering the pool is challenging and potentially dangerous.
+Access requires a 4.2-mile hike, and entering the pool is challenging and potentially dangerous.
 Cold shock, slippery rocks, and underwater hazards make it a place for experienced plungers only.
 Cliff jumping is strongly discouraged.

 Plunge Mindfully

-And when you’re ready to warm up?
-We’ll be here—hot tub steaming, tea brewing, and the community waiting.
+And when you’re ready to warm up, we’ll be here.
+Hot tub steaming, tea brewing, and the community waiting.